jackiehjm/stx-docs/doc/source/security/kubernetes/configure-docker-registry-certificate-after-installation-c519edbfe90a.rst

 * The ``subject`` fields to identify your particular system.

-* The ``ipAddresses`` with the |OAM| Floating IP Address and the MGMT Floating IP address for this system.
-Use the :command:`system addrpool-list` command to get the |OAM| floating IP Address and management floating IP Address for your system.
+* The ``ipAddresses`` with the |OAM| Floating IP Address and the MGMT Floating IP address for this system which MUST be specified for this certificate.
+Use the :command:`system addrpool-list` command to get the |OAM| floating IP Address and MGMT floating IP Address for your system.

 * The ``dnsNames`` with ``registry.local``, ``registry.central`` and any |FQDN|
   names configured for this system's |OAM| Floating IP Address in an external